AGAPE FOR ALL

 “The King will reply, ‘I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.”
 (NIV)

 Watch for more news about discussions.
 We are grateful to be in a church that is actively caring for others.

 There are many additional activities that spring out of Agape for All, such as participation in the Scared Ground Curriculum, developed by the Episcopal Church, and shared in zoom sessions across denominations.
-Several of us are studying and discussing social issues and finding the experience rich and challenging.
+Several of us spent the spring of 2022 studying and discussing social issues and finding the experience rich and challenging.

 In the Omaha metro area, there are many groups forming to address social justice issues, tackling a wide variety of topics, communicating with integrity and vision.
-It is an exciting time for our community.
+As we learn about events and opportunities in our community, we share those with our Agape for All list, post them on the Agape for All bulletin board, and occasionally publicize them in the Cross Currents, Friday email, and Sunday bulletin.
 As we learn more, we can respond with more efficacy.